Cannedfood/stx/Readme.md

 ```

 ## Tests
-Run the makefile to run the tests, although they have horrible coverage.
+Run the Makefile to run the tests, although they have horrible coverage.